Fundraising Statistics: Charitable Donations

-- More than 26 million individuals work for companies with matching gift programs, but over 78% of this group are unaware that their company offers a matching gift program and program specifics.
+- More than 26 million individuals work for companies with matching gift programs, but over 78% of this group are unaware that their company offers a matching gift program or know any program specifics.

 - Over the last three years, the percentage of Russell 1000 companies reporting that they offer employee matching gifts grew by 11.8% to 51% total (with more companies offering the programs but not yet publicly disclosing them).

-- Only 12% of total corporate cash donations to nonprofits are made through matching gift programs.
+- 12% of total corporate cash donations to nonprofits are made through matching gift programs.

 - 1 in 3 donors say they’d give a larger gift if they knew it would be matched and doubled.

 - Only 1.31% of individual contributions made to the average nonprofit are matched, despite an estimated 10% being eligible.

-- 96% of employees have a strong preference for their company to match donations made directly to a nonprofit rather than only matching donations through a workplace giving software platform.
+- 96% of employees strongly prefer for their company to match donations made directly to a nonprofit rather than only matching donations through a workplace giving software platform.

 - Leveraging 360MatchPro’s automation increases matching gift revenue for nonprofits by 61%.